WALL-E/SimpleWebRTC-server/README.md

 ## Running demo

+**Important**
-**Important** It works perfectly in Firefox 22.
+It works perfectly in Firefox 32 and Chrome 38.
 Other browsers does not fully support WebRTC or getUserMedia DOM APIs.

 ```
 $ git clone git://github.com/azproduction/SimpleWebRTC-server.git